Bonjour, Ca Va Bien?

 A fast way to get to Paris from surrounding countries is by train.
 Rail Europe offers all the information and tickets you need to travel to and from Paris by Train.

-The most frequently way to get to Paris from destinations world-wide is by Plane.
+The most popular way to get to Paris from destinations world-wide is by Plane.

 Charles de Gaulle Airport ( CDG) is the International Airport and the second busiest airport in Europe after London Heathrow Airport.
 Charles de Gaulle is the home base of French Airline Air France .
 Charles de Gaulle Airport is located in the Northeast region of Paris.